 It is a common misunderstanding that bankruptcy cannot eliminate any tax liability.
 Although treatment of tax liability is one of the most complicated aspects of consumer bankruptcy law, the Bankruptcy Code does offer many debtors substantial income tax relief.
-Whether or not your bankruptcy filing relieves your tax debt depends on several factors including the nature and the nature of tax liability and the type of bankruptcy proceeding.
+Whether or not your bankruptcy filing relieves your tax debt depends on several factors including the nature of tax liability and the type of bankruptcy proceeding.

-Type of Tax:
+Type of Tax

-Income Tax: federal income taxes are eligible for discharge if they meet the discharge rules explained below
+Income Tax: Federal income taxes are eligible for discharge if they meet the discharge rules explained below

 Trust Fund Taxes: Trust fund taxes refer to those taxes withheld from employee pay checks for social security and medicare (“employment tax”).
 The amount withheld includes the employer’s share and the employee’s share of employment tax.
-The a business owner is personally liable for Trust Fund taxes if he supervises the collection or accounting of the tax.
-The employee portion of Trust Fund taxes are not eligible for discharge in bankruptcy..
+A business owner is personally liable for Trust Fund taxes if he supervises the collection or accounting of the tax.
+The employee portion of Trust Fund taxes are not eligible for discharge in bankruptcy.
 Sales tax collections are deemed to be held in trust and cannot be discharged.
 The employer’s portion of Trust Fund taxes are eligible for bankruptcy discharge if they meet the discharge rules explained below.

 Other Tax: Excise taxes such as estate and gift tax, sales tax, or fuel taxes are not eligible for bankruptcy discharge.